jmstipanowich/MovieRecommendations/README.md

 - Deploy a recommendation system for use to new users

+- Group movie data by genre and instill a genre-based movie recommendation system.

 ## For More Information

 See the full analysis of my findings in Recommendations.ipynb